-- Technology Perspective and Capability Roadmap 2018 (TPCR- 2018) provides to the industry an overview of the equipment that is envisaged to be inducted into the Indian Armed Forces up to the late 2020s, this needs to be reviewed in consultation with DRDO, academia and industry. - This roadmap may guide the industry in planning or initiating technology development, partnerships and production arrangements. - A dedicated roll on budget is an imperative.

-Successful Models - US and China

-A brief look at some of the prevalent models and structures is a must before evolving our own which are best in the Indian context.
+- Technology Perspective and Capability Roadmap - 2018 (TPCR-2018) provides to the industry an overview of the equipment that is envisaged to be inducted into the Indian Armed Forces up to the late 2020s, this needs to be reviewed in consultation with DRDO, academia and industry. - This roadmap may guide the industry in planning or initiating technology development, partnerships and production arrangements. - A dedicated roll on budget is an imperative.
+Successful Models - US and China A brief look at some of the prevalent models and structures is a must before evolving our own which are best in the Indian context.
 DARPA - US model states "Our goal is nothing less than to create fundamentally new concepts, technologies, and capabilities for warfare in the ground, maritime, air, space, cyber, and human domains."
 DARPA comprises approximately 220 government employees in six technical offices, including nearly 100 program managers, who together oversee about 250 research and development programs.
 A lean and agile organisation, it is an ideal model to replicate.
-Briefly, DARPA is a projects agency that thrives on risk and rewards and aims at:- extraordinary individuals who are at the top of their fields and are hungry for the opportunity to push the limits of their disciplines.

-- To make pivotal investments in breakthrough technologies for national security. - Explicitly reaches for transformational change instead of incremental advances. - Identify, recruit and support excellent program managers-
+Briefly, DARPA is a projects agency that thrives on risk and rewards and aims at:- To make pivotal investments in breakthrough technologies for national security.
+Explicitly reaches for transformational change instead of incremental advances.
+Identify, recruit and support excellent program managers-